Binh Tay Market © Gerry Popplestone

 Cholon, the Chinese district of Saigon, is comprised of a dense network of vibrant streets and alleyways.
 It was first settled by the Chinese Hoa merchants at the end of the 18th century, and is now the home of Vietnam's biggest ethnic minority community.
 Cholon diverges from the conventional 'Chinatown' set up that exists in many prominent cities the world over, largely due to its impressive expanse.

 When visitors enter Cholon, the difference in environment is immediately noticeable.
-The cluster of Chinese-signed streets is a fascinating labyrinth of temples, restaurants, exotic stores, medicine shops and markets.
-The best place to experience the bustle of trade is at the crowded Binh Tay Market where the corridors are filled with stalls offering a variety of exotic produce, from live tethered ducks to nuts and seeds, as well as other household items.
+Mandarin signposts lead into a fascinating labyrinth of temples, restaurants, exotic stores, medicine shops and markets.
+The best place to experience the bustle of trade is at the crowded Binh Tay Market, where the corridors are filled with stalls offering a variety of exotic produce, from live tethered ducks to nuts and seeds, as well as other household items.